The Brown Chronicle

 Another thought I've had though, is this- what right do I have to be given all the answers?
 Look at Emma Smith.
 She sacrificed nearly everything she could to the Lord.
 Way more than me, at least, and yet she didn't have the answers given to her on a silver platter.
 She was much more deserving in my opinion.

 Another thought I've had is a picture in my mind of a chain (representing the sealing power).
 When part of a chain is sagging, the two parts on either side of the chain can tighten and lift up the part that sags.
 I'm not exactly sure what that means is real life, but I feel like the image I had in mind was from the spirit.
 I'm so grateful for the sealing power.
 I'm also felt more gratitude for my garments.
-I definitely need that protection from satan's grasp.
+I definitely need that shielding and protecting influence.

 Saturday, October 28, 2017